artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-cookbook.markdown

 Garner currently ships with [Garner::Mixins::Grape::Cache](https://github.com/dblock/garner/blob/master/lib/garner/mixins/grape_cache.rb).
 There're two ways to use it: `cache` and `cache_or_304`.

-The `cache` implementation will generate a key from the binding by applying all registered cache key strategies within the current context, lookup the entry by that key and either cache hit or miss.
+The `cache` implementation will generate a key from the binding by applying all registered cache key strategies within the current context, look up the entry by that key and either cache hit or miss.
 In summary, it's an extension to a standard cache, introducing a much more fully featured binding system.

 ``` ruby
 # caches, but always returns the widget